code-distortion/adapt/README.md

 The browser (which runs in a different process and causes external requests to your website) needs to access the same database that your tests build so you'll need **reuse-database**, **dynamic-test-dbs** and **transactions** to be turned off.

 Adapt detects when a Dusk test is running and turns them off **automatically** (and also takes a snapshot after seeding by turning [database snapshots](#database-snapshots) on).
 You can override this setting by setting the `$isBrowserTest` true/false property in your test-classes.

+### I would like to run my tests in parallel using Paratest&hellip;

+[paratestphp/paratest](https://github.com/paratestphp/paratest) is a package that splits your test-suite in to parts and runs them in parallel using multiple processes.
+Adapt detects when paratest is being used and creates a distinct database for each process by adding a unique suffix.